What is a Fun Palace?

 Inclusive : If you’re running a Fun Palace on little or no budget this can seem hard, but even the smallest effort make a difference.
 Can you find someone in your community who uses sign language and ask them to get involved?
 Can you make sure your signs are easy to read?
 Consider access for wheelchair users?
 Are there groups in your local community you can invite to take part, who can share their own cultural interests?

-Hands-on : Fun Palaces are about joining in with whatever your version of ‘culture’ (arts, science, craft, tech, digital, sports) turns out to be – whatever brings people together.
+Hands-on : Fun Palaces are about joining in with whatever your version of ‘culture’ (arts, science, craft, tech, digital, heritage, sports) turns out to be – whatever brings people together.
 (We’ve found a mix works best for most communities.)
 We had this feedback from South Elmsall Library’s 2016 Fun Palace, from an older woman who ran a knitting activity: “I’ve met a young girl today who I’ve never spoken to before and she lives on my street, through chatting I’ve found out her Grandma was my best friend at school.”
 Doing something together gave them a chance to talk.

 Process as much as product : A Fun Palace is an opportunity to create with your local community or workplace.
 Of course you’ll want the weekend to go well, but the real Fun Palace is what you and your community do to make it happen, the meetings, the cups of tea, the organising.
 It’s the thinking and the linking that count.

 Yours : We don’t know where you live, your workplace, or your local community.
 You do.
 You know how to make YOUR local Fun Palace.
-But if you want some help, check our Maker section or get in touch, we might know someone who’s done something similar – it can help to speak to a fellow Maker and we can make those links.
+If you want some help, check our Maker section or get in touch, we might know someone who’s done something similar – it can help to speak to a fellow Maker and we can make those links.

 A Fun Palace IS NOT